slalom/dataops-infra/docs/secrets.md

 That's it!
 You're done (at least for this repo).

+### Dealing with false-positives

+_If you run into false positives, try one of the following 2 options._

+Option A:

+Add an inline comment to the end of the offending line(s): `# pragma: allowlist secret`

+Option B:

+Rebaseline and audit the results before committing.

 ## Periodically scan and audit any findings

 Update and audit your baseline: